From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Experiments

 \subsubsection{Effectiveness of the Demonstration Branch}

-As introduced in Section~\ref{sec:branch-enhanced}, DenseDiT employs a demonstration branch to enhance task understanding for some complex scenarios, activated when DAI=No. To validate its effectiveness, we conduct ablation studies on two representative tasks: \textit{Spinal Morphology Assessment}, which involves complex medical structures, and \textit{Instant Fire Alert}, which requires detecting dynamic and irregular visual patterns under extreme conditions.
-These tasks serve as representative examples of highly challenging real-world scenarios where additional contextual cues are crucial.
-Table~\ref{tab:ablation_branch} presents the detailed comparison results with and without the demonstration branch.
-In both tasks, we observe substantial performance improvements, confirming that the demonstration branch strengthens DenseDiT’s ability to generalize to complex real-world scenarios.
+As introduced in Section~\ref{sec:branch-enhanced}, DenseDiT employs a demonstration branch to enhance task understanding in complex scenarios, activated when DAI=No. We validate its effectiveness via ablations on two representative tasks: \textit{Spinal Morphology Assessment}, involving intricate medical structures, and \textit{Instant Fire Alert}, requiring dynamic visual pattern detection.
+These tasks exemplify real-world challenges where contextual cues are vital.
+As shown in Table~\ref{tab:ablation_branch_simplified}, both tasks show notable performance gains with the branch activated, highlighting its impact on generalization in complex settings.